pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-9/index.md

 ### Get information about the Power Platform cards

 Just started playing around with the preview of Power Apps cards and you want to do some more automation?
-No worries, CLI for Microsoft 365 got you covered.
+No worries, CLI for Microsoft 365 has got you covered.
 We stay up to date with the latest tools and added news commands to fetch your Power Apps cards information.

 Get a Power Platform card in a specific environment based on name.